Australia owned telcos

 In this guide, Canstar Blue reveals which telcos are really Aussie-owned to help you with your switching journey.

 There’s an unprecedented level of telco competition out there these days.
-No longer are you bound by the likes of Optus, Telstra, Vodafone or Amaysim.
+No longer are you bound by the likes of Optus, Telstra or Vodafone.
 Now, there are dozens of mobile phone and broadband service providers all vying for your attention, with even more spawned out of the NBN and the success it can bring for start-ups.
-Various overseas telco companies have also got in on the fun in recent years, whether it’s buying out Aussie brands or launching their own products across the country.
-So, which telcos are Australian-owned, and does it really matter?
+Various overseas telco companies have also made moves in Australia, whether by buying out Aussie brands or launching their own products across the country.
+So, which telcos are actually Australian-owned, and does it really matter?

 The table below shows which telcos are Australian-owned and which are foreign-owned.